 server code and will also validate that the default page content renders the expected text.

-command which will terminate all the infrastructure it created.
+command to terminate all the infrastructure it created.

 Caution: Not terminating the infrastructure will result in unexpected costs.